mozahzah/bitcoinclib/README.md

-# bitcoincpplib
+# bitcoinclib

-Educational Bitcoin Library in C++ (in the making)
+Educational Bitcoin Library in C (in the making)

-External Library needed:
-            - openssl
-            - boost

 Using mingw-w64-gcc Compiler
 Compiler paths and settings included in the .vscode folder in JSON Format